-The annual show for consumer and business electronics in Hannover offered quite some surprises in this year’s edition: the fair ground of business activities seemed to be smaller than in previous years, whereas the show’s business fields of digital economies seem to expand every year into more everyday application areas.
-There was no Microsoft hall to be found on the fair ground this year, but there were many Hololens applications to be shown around at numerous booths.
-Mobile VR headsets had been mostly replaced by Oculus CV1 and Vive installations, now becoming a sort of standard equipment for many booths along with flatscreens and beamers.
-And there was a whole area especially dedicated to VR and AR activities in Hall 17, bringing together start-ups and hardware manufacturers, content agencies and gaming platforms, service suppliers and Meetup-enthusiasts.
-This year’s CeBIT was transforming into a test bed for headset comparisons and provided benchmarks of immersion into the emerging business field of the VR renaissance.
+The annual show for consumer and business electronics in Hannover offered quite some surprises in this year’s edition: the fairground of business activities seemed to be smaller than in previous years, whereas the show’s business fields of digital economies seem to expand every year into more everyday application areas.
+There was no Microsoft hall to be found on the fairground this year, but there were many Hololens applications to be shown around at numerous booths.
+Mobile VR headsets had been mostly replaced by Oculus CV1 and Vive installations, now becoming a sort of standard equipment for many booths along with flat screens and beamers.
+And there was a whole area specially dedicated to VR and AR activities in Hall 17, bringing together start-ups and hardware manufacturers, content agencies and gaming platforms, service suppliers and Meetup-enthusiasts.
+This year’s CeBIT was transforming into a testbed for headset comparisons and provided benchmarks of immersion into the emerging business field of the VR renaissance.

 Collateral Damage in Heaven 17

 Starting with the special VR area in Hall 17, the first thing you noticed was the rather broad thematic scope of presentations bringing together almost everything on this planet coming even close to the topic of VR: hardware manufacturers for headsets and peripherals lined up with the ad and video agencies for 360° services, drone equipment with headset remote controls, a complete VR cinema installation, VR hackathon prototypes, industrial simulation services, several gaming prototypes and a strictly organized arcade VR e-sport competition.